Marin Family Fun for President's Day Weekend

 Friday, 5–6 pm

 Bring the family for a talk with a park interpretive specialist, songs, stories and a marshmallow roast.
 Fun for all ages.
 Free.
 Heavy rain cancels.
 Location: Barracks Courtyard, Sonoma State Historic Park.
-For more info, visit their website.
+Event details.

 Squaw Valley & Alpine Meadows, Lake Tahoe